rj170697/Master-Thesis/README.md

-After measuring the known surfaces and achieving satifactorz result the system is integrated into the production flow.
-To measure the membrane shape and irregularitites.

-The image below illustrates a membrane with an induced radius of curvature.
-This defect was detected prior to the bonding process and filtered out, helping to save time and resources while improving overall process efficiency.
-The peak-to-valley (P-V) measurement of the membrane was 37.3 µm.
+After validating the system by measuring known surfaces and obtaining satisfactory results, it was integrated into the production flow to assess membrane shape and detect irregularities.
+The image below shows a membrane exhibiting an induced radius of curvature—a defect identified before the bonding stage.
+By detecting and filtering it early, the process avoided unnecessary use of time and costly materials, thereby enhancing overall efficiency.
+The membrane’s peak-to-valley (P-V) measurement was 37.3 µm.

 ![image](https://github.com/user-attachments/assets/0b8249da-1fb2-49b5-ac24-e6eeae82ad69)